Aliona Moon: Biography

 Ethnic Moldavian songs and lullabies sung by her mother developed Aliona's interest for music.
 Since her childhood Aliona was a member of several artistic collectives, where she performed both music and dances.
-Later she was involved in the talent show Fabrica de Staruri 2 (Star Factory) where she gained the third place and the title of the public's favourite.
+Later she was involved in the talent show Fabrica de Staruri 2 (Star Academy) where she gained the third place and the title of the public's favourite.

 With two of her ex-colleagues from Star Factory, Aliona formed the pop band Thumbs Up.
 The band existed for two years until the break-up in 2011.
 After that, Aliona took some trophies at international musical festivals as a solo artist, most notably at the Martisor Dorohoian and Dan Spătaru festivals, which were held in Romania.

 In 2012 she participated on Eurovision in Baku, as a back-vocalist for Pasha Parfeny's song, which reached 11th place.
 Pasha returned to Eurovision in 2013, this time as a composer and record producer, and also backed Aliona on the piano, as he did at the national selection final.
 Despite being performed in English as "A Million" in the preselection, the Romanian version of the song, "O mie" (A thousand) was performed in the contest.

+Aliona was originally selected to take part in Etapa națională 2024, the Moldovan national final for the Eurovision Song Contest 2024, with the song "Obosit", written and performed with Milla Danilceac.
+However, the two withdrew shortly after the list of participants was released.